okta/okta-signin-widget/README.md

     }
     ```

+- **authParams.grantType:** Used only by SWA applications.
+Specify a flow to be used when authenticating or renewing tokens.

+  - `implicit` - The default value.
+The tokens requested in `responseType` will be returned as parameters on the `redirectUri`
+  - `authorization_code` - Use PKCE client-side authorization code flow.
+Must be used in combination with `responseType: ['code']`

+    ```javascript
+    // Use PKCE flow
+    authParams: {
+      display: 'page',
+      responseType: 'code',
+      grantType: 'authorization_code'
+    }
+    ```

 - **authParams.responseMode:** Specify how the authorization response should be returned.
 You will generally not need to set this unless you want to override the default values for your `authParams.display` and `authParams.responseType` settings.

     - `okta_post_message` - Used when `authParams.display = 'popup'`.
 Uses [postMessage](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage) to send the response from the popup to the origin window.

-    - `fragment` - Default value when `authParams.display = 'page'` and `authParams.responseType != 'code'`.
-Returns the authorization response in the hash fragment of the URL after the authorization redirect.
+    - `fragment` - Used when `authParams.display = 'page'`.
+Returns the authorization response in the hash fragment of the URL after the authorization redirect. `fragment` is the default for SWA applications and for standard web applications where `responseType != 'code'`.

-    - `query` - Default value when `authParams.display = 'page'` and `authParams.responseType = 'code'`.
-Returns the authorization response in the query string of the URL after the authorization redirect.
+    - `query` - Used when `authParams.display = 'page'`.
+Returns the authorization response in the query string of the URL after the authorization redirect. `query` is the default value for standard web applications where `authParams.responseType = 'code'`.

     - `form_post` - Returns the authorization response as a form POST after the authorization redirect.
 Use this when `authParams.display = page` and you do not want the response returned in the URL.